 In 1873 the Boys’ Reformatory run by the Victorian government moved from the reformatories on board the Sir Harry Smith and the Deborah.
 The new institution at Coburg was known as the Jika Reformatory for Boys.
 It was located within the grounds of Pentridge prison.
 The Royal Commission on Penal and Prison Discipline had stated in…

 The Heidelberg Boys’ Home was established by the Salvation Army in 1893.
-It first housed eight boys from the government reformatory.
 It closed in 1895.
 The Heidelberg Boys’ Home was established by the Salvation Army in 1893.
 It was situated on a small property in Heidelberg.
-It received 8 boys from the government reformatory which…
+It was proclaimed a reformatory under the Juvenile Offenders Act 1887 and was for Protestant boys.
+In January 1893 the…

 The Convent of the Good Shepherd, Oakleigh, was established in 1883.
 It was also known as the Private Reformatory for Roman Catholic Girls.
 The Convent first received girls and women from about 14 years, but in later years it accommodated girls from the age of 11.
 The Convent of the Good Shepherd was demolished in…